theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > any     Bill   shall not   be     returned by      the President within  ten Days ( Sundays
 # I/R/Dq+ NPr/V+ VX    NSg/C NSg/VX V/J      NSg/J/P D+  NSg/V+    NSg/J/P NSg NPl  .
 NPl/V+
 > excepted ) after it       shall have   been  presented to him  , the Same shall be     a   Law   ,
 # V/J      .
-JC/P  NPr/ISg+ VX    NSg/VX NSg/V V/J       P  ISg+ .
+P     NPr/ISg+ VX    NSg/VX NSg/V V/J       P  ISg+ .
 D   I/J  VX    NSg/VX D/P NSg/V .
 > in      like        Manner as    if    he       had signed it      , unless the Congress by      their Adjournment
 # NPr/J/P NSg/V/J/C/P NSg+   NSg/R NSg/C NPr/ISg+ V   V/J    NPr/ISg .
 C      D   NPr/V    NSg/J/P D$+   NSg
 > prevent its     Return , in      which Case   it       shall not   be     a   Law    .